MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

   - c(1:100)
   - c(50:2)

-A vector is a data structure, and the most fundamental in R. Almost everything in R is some kind of vector, although sometimes in several dimensions - vectors within vectors (matrix).
+A vector is a **data structure**, and the most fundamental in R. Almost everything in R is some kind of vector, although sometimes in several dimensions - vectors within vectors (matrix).

-A matrix:
+#### A matrix:

-we can create a memory representation of a matrix in R with the **matrix** function (the data elements must be of the same basic type).
+We can create a memory representation of a matrix in R with the **matrix** function (the data elements must be of the same basic type).

 See bellow: